• Home

 }

-Let's take the "Network Detection Feature" we recently developed as an example.
-This is a relatively complex business scenario involving various network error status prompts.
-Each error message needs to be internationalized, totaling over 50 text strings to be translated.
-If handled manually, just the translation, key insertion, and copy alignment would likely take a full day.
+Let's take our recently developed "Network Detection Feature" as an example.
+This is a relatively complex business scenario involving multiple network error status prompts.
+Every error message needs i18n, totaling over 50 pieces of text that require translation.
+If handled manually, just translating, filling keys, and aligning copy would likely take a full day.

-1. Claude Code to Organize Requirements: Have Claude analyze the code logic, identify all scenarios that need translation, and output a Markdown list.
+1. Claude Code Requirement Organization: Let Claude analyze the code logic, organize all scenes requiring translation, and output a Markdown list.

-2. Gemini for Translation: Feed the Markdown list to Gemini 2.5 Pro (CLI) and have it translate based on our custom prompt.
-It will properly handle technical terms like "VPN" and "Proxy" according to the rules in <technical_terms> and automatically generate standardized keys (e.g., settings::network_error_timeout).
+2. Gemini Translation: Feed the Markdown to Gemini 2.5 Pro (CLI), allowing it to translate based on our built-in Prompt.
+It will properly handle professional terms like "VPN" and "Proxy" according to the rules in <technical_terms>, and automatically generate standardized Keys (e.g., settings::network_error_timeout).

-3. Claude Code to Replace Code: After getting the translated copy with the keys, feed it back to Claude Code to replace the hardcoded strings in the code with a single command.
+3. Claude Code Code Replacement: Once the translated draft containing the Keys is obtained, feed it back to Claude Code, allowing it to replace hard-coded strings in the code with a single command.

-Claude excels at code analysis, Gemini excels at multilingual translation, and MCP bridges the data silos.
-With each performing its specific role, the efficiency boost is significant.
+Claude excels at code analysis, Gemini excels at multilingual translation, and MCP is responsible for breaking down data barriers.
+With each performing its function, efficiency has improved significantly.

-For daily small tasks, using it with design mockups is also very effective.
+For daily minor requirements, using it alongside design drafts is also fantastic.

-For example, after I finish designing a new Onboarding pop-up in Figma, I can just take a screenshot, send it to the AI, and say:
+For instance, after I just finished drawing a new Onboarding modal in Figma, I quickly take a screenshot and throw it to the AI, saying:

-"This is a new import wallet pop-up.
-Process the copy inside and place the keys under the onboarding namespace."
+"This is a new import wallet modal.
+Process the copy inside, and place the Key under onboarding."

-The AI will automatically execute: Visual Recognition (extracting copy) -> Dual Translation (literal + refined) -> Automatic Entry (writing to the database via MCP).
+The AI will automatically execute: Visual Recognition (extracting copy) -> Dual Translation (literal + refined translation) -> Automatic Entry (writing via MCP).

-All you have to do is grab a coffee and wait to review the results.
+You just need to grab a coffee and wait for the Review.

 Conclusion

-The related code mentioned in this article is open-source.
-Interested friends can check it out:
+The related code mentioned in this article is open source, and interested friends can access it:

 • MCP Server: lokalise-mcp